 EU MRV

 Article 21 within Regulation 2015/757 of the European Parliament and Council also explicitly states the authorized use of direct emission measurements.
-In sum, both agency guidelines explicitly state in their regulatory guidelines that direct emission measurements can be used, as well as “the use of bunker fuel delivery notes (BDN), bunker fuel tank monitoring on-board, and flow meters for applicable combustion processes”.

-Why Are Direct Measurements Useful?
+Why Are Direct CO2 Measurements Useful?

-In operations, accuracy is King.
-Because direct emission measurements are compliant and regulatory-friendly, companies should utilize SailPlan’s technology (with real-time reported direct measurements) over bunker fuel delivery notes (BDN), flow meters, or any other variation of Methods A-C. And don’t simply take our word for it: the EU MRV Direct Measurement Clause (Annex 1) explicitly states that, “Any combination of these methods, once assessed by the verifier, may be used if it enhances the overall accuracy of the measurement.”
+In operations, accuracy is king.
+Because SailPlan’s direct emission measurements are compliant and regulatory-friendly, companies should utilize SailPlan’s technology (with real-time reported direct measurements) over bunker fuel delivery notes (BDN), flow meters, or any other variation of Methods A-C. And don’t simply take our word for it: the EU MRV Direct Measurement Clause (Annex 1) explicitly states that, “Any combination of these methods, once assessed by the verifier, may be used if it enhances the overall accuracy of the measurement.”

 Direct measurements provide a degree of accuracy that other tools don’t have the capacity to.

 And why is that important?
-Direct measurement is the only system that gives you continuous, real-time feedback about what is going on with your vessel.
-SailPlan’s system delivers the honest emissions truth, in terms of both CO2 and other ghg.
+Direct measurement is the only system that gives you continuous, real-time feedback about what is going on with your vessel’s emissions.
+SailPlan’s system delivers the honest emissions truth, in terms of both CO2 and other GHGs.
 Rather than doing complex calculations in-house and using off-the-shelf carbon factors that will at best get you somewhere in the ballpark in terms of your ships’ emissions, SailPlan’s system will put you exactly on home base.
 In essence, SailPlan is able to act as a compliance safeguard with real-time, highly-accurate measurements that can generate an important report in a few keystrokes.

 On The Horizon For GHG Regulation: Regulations for Measuring Greenhouse Gasses